cisagov/ICSNPP/zeek_dnp3_parser/README.md

 For additional information on these log files, see the *Logging Capabilities* section below.

 ## Installation

+**Note: These installation updates will soon be changed to prevent overwriting original Zeek scripts** At this time we do not recommend following these installation updates on production systems until these updates have been made.

 To install these updates, all you will need to do is overwrite the files in the DNP3 scripts directory of your Zeek installation.